- What Is Family Mediation?

-What Are The Benfits Of Family Mediation?
+What Are The Benefits Of Family Mediation?

 What Makes A Good Family Mediator?

-It is important to find a family mediator who is well trained and in whom you can feel a sense of both professional confidence and personal trust.
+It is important to find a family mediator who is well-trained and in whom you can feel a sense of both professional confidence and personal trust.

-Skilled in conflict resolution: Mediator’s must have the necessary skills and knowledge to deal effectively with conflict and difficult emotional situations that may arise in mediation.
+- Skilled in conflict resolution: Mediators must have the necessary skills and knowledge to effectively deal with conflict and difficult emotional situations that may arise in mediation.

 When Is Family Mediation Not Suitable?

-Although it is a mandatory requirement to attend a Mediation Information and Assessement Meeting (MIAM) before applying to court, joint family mediation sessions are not.
+Although it is a mandatory requirement to attend a Mediation Information and Assessment Meeting (MIAM) before applying to court, joint family mediation sessions are not.
 Below is a summary of factors and situations where mediation may or may not be suitable.

 There is the best chance of success in mediation when both clients are:

-- Motivated to resolve their issues
+- Motivated to resolve their issues.

-- Prepared to listen to one another
+- Prepared to listen to one another.

-- Wish to be fair with one another
+- Wish to be fair with one another.

-- Able to keep the best interests of the children in mind
+- Able to keep the best interests of the children in mind.

-- Able to negotiate
+- Able to negotiate.

 Mediation could be more difficult or deemed unsuitable for the following reasons:

-- Poor mental or physical health
+- Poor mental or physical health.

-- When there has been domestic violence that has left one party in fear of the other
+- When there has been domestic violence that has left one party in fear of the other.

 In What Ways Will A Family Mediator Support Me?